aigulsharip/post-hub-project-ui/README.md

 # 📬 Post-Hub – microservices demo project

-**Post-Hub** is a demo microservices project built to learn and showcase how different services work together in a modern backend system.
-It allows users to register, log in, create posts and comments, and tracks all user actions through a logging system.
+**Post-Hub** is a demo project created for my Udemy course to demonstrate how microservices work in practice.
+It lets users register, log in, create posts and comments, and shows how services communicate via Kafka and are secured with JWT.

 ## 🔍 What the project does